HarryKodden/SRAM-Token-Service/wrapping.md

   }'
 ```

-This delivers the client token to connect to vault:
+This delivers the **client_token** to connect to vault (notice that the given policies to this token is limited to 'default'):

 ```
 {